zulip/zulip/zerver/webhooks/slack/doc.md

     Otherwise, add `&channels_map_to_topics=0` to the generated URL.
     Note that any Zulip channel you specified when generating the URL will be ignored in this case.

+1. If you're setting up a **Slack Bridge**, switch the value of the `?api_key=` query in the **integration URL** you generated with the API key of the **Generic bot** used for the Slack Bridge.
+Make sure to continue the setup with this new URL.
+Otherwise, skip this step.

 1. Create a new [Slack app][4], and open it.
 Navigate to the **OAuth & Permissions** menu, and scroll down to the **Scopes** section.